MyFirstBitcoin/Bitcoin-Diploma-2025/CH 1-10 PPT/README.md

 ---

 ## :page_with_curl: Editable PDF
-If you’re also looking for a quick way to translate the **Bitcoin Diploma 2025** itself, check out our [Editable PDF](#).
+If you’re also looking for a quick way to translate the **Bitcoin Diploma 2025** workbook, check out our [Editable PDF](#).
 This allows you to localize the text directly in your browser.